A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

+Let $t$ be the current time step.
+Our aim in this section is to prove that invariants~{\InvariantA} and~{\InvariantB} can be preserved as packets arrive in step $t$, using appropriate modifications of sets $\varADV$ and $\varbackupplan$.
+We also prove that the packet-arrivals inequality~\eqref{eq:deltaPotential-Arrival} holds for step $t$.
+To this end, it is sufficient to show how to preserve both invariants, without decreasing the value of $w(\varbackupplan)$ (and thus $\Psi$ as well), in response to an arrival of each individual packet.

-Let $t$ be the current time step and let $\sigma$ be the index of the arrival event of a packet $j$ at time $t$.
-Let also $P = P^\sigma$ be the plan just before $j$ arrives and let $Q = P^{\sigma+1}$ be the plan just after $j$ arrives.
-Our aim is to maintain invariants~{\InvariantA} and~{\InvariantB} using appropriate modifications of sets $\varADV$ and $\calF$.
-We also show that the packet-arrival inequality (\ref{eq:deltaPotential-Arrival}) holds for $\sigma$.
+Thus, consider the arrival event of a packet $s$ at time $t$.
+Let $\planP$ be the optimal plan just before $s$ arrives and let $\planQ$ be the optimal plan just after $s$ arrives.
+Furthermore, let $\ADV$ and $\backupplan$ be the snapshots of $\varADV$ and $\varbackupplan$ just before $s$ arrives, and let $\ADV_{+s}$ and $\backupplan_{+s}$ denote, respectively, the snapshots of $\varADV$ and $\varbackupplan$ just after $s$ arrives and the changes described below are applied.
 The algorithm does not change the weights and deadlines after packet arrivals, so we will omit the superscript $t$ in the notation for weights and deadlines, that is $w_q = w^t_q$ and $d_q = d^t_q$, for each packet $q$.
-There are two cases, depending on whether or not $j\in Q$.
+There are two cases, depending on whether or not $s\in \planQ$.